faultyagatha/custom-web-framework-ts/README.md

-## Custom Web Framework
+## Custom Barebone Web Framework

-### Designed to learn advance design patterns in Typescript as part of TS course
+### Designed to learn advanced design patterns in Typescript as part of TS course

 - bootstraped with [parcel-bundler](https://parceljs.org/)
 - and [json-server](https://github.com/typicode/json-server) to simulate backend